Why is “pick one goal setting framework” the wrong question?

 What the tables are saying: anyone who picks one framework and runs it as a complete system is, by structural necessity, leaving three to five gaps open.
 The gaps are predictable.
 They are also avoidable, if you assemble.

 If the tables read like an argument for our specific assembly, that is because they are.
-The procedure section below walks through how to do the assembly yourself, one borrow at a time, on a Saturday afternoon.
+The procedure section below walks through how to do that assembly yourself, one borrow at a time, on a Saturday afternoon.

 What about the GROW model and the North Star Metric?